- Download our Moving to Canada Guide (PDF)

 Canada is a modern, highly industrialised and economically stable country, and the standard of accommodation is generally high.
 Houses in Canada are generally more spacious than in Europe and will usually have some kind of heating system in place to deal with some of the weather extremes.

 Finding accommodation in Canada

-Once in Canada, print and online news publications are good places to continue the property search.
-It is a good idea to go and view a few properties, check out different areas and neighbourhoods, test the market out and calibrate one's expectations accordingly.
+Once in Canada, it is a good idea to view a few properties, check out different areas and neighbourhoods, test the market and calibrate one's expectations accordingly.
 Social media groups are also a good jumping-off point.

-If expats find no joy in looking for accommodation on their own steam, real-estate agents are another good resource.
-Since many landlords don't want to bother with the hassle of finding their own tenants, estate agents will often have mandate over the best of the rental properties in a given city.
-Note that, as helpful as agents can be in finding a place to stay, they will expect a fee for this service.
-This can range from anywhere between 10 percent of the monthly rent to a whole month's rent.
+If expats have no luck on their own, real-estate agents are a good resource.
+Since many landlords don't want to bother with the hassle of finding tenants, estate agents often have a mandate over the best rental properties in a given city.

 Renting property in Canada